Board of Governors

 District 9

-Mr. Joseph received his juris doctorate in 2000 from the University of Kansas School of Law.
+Christopher Joseph received his Juris Doctor in 2000 from the University of Kansas School of Law.
 While attending law school, he wrote for the Kansas Law Review and served as an Associate Editor.
 He was invited to membership in the Order of the Coif, a national honor society for law school graduates with exceptional academic achievement.

-After graduating from law school, Mr. Joseph was appointed by Chief United States District Judge John Lungstrum, District of Kansas, to serve as his law clerk from 2000 to 2002.
-Mr. Joseph joined Joseph, Hollander & Craft in August of 2002.
+After graduating from law school, Joseph was appointed by Chief United States District Judge John Lungstrum, District of Kansas, to serve as his law clerk from 2000 to 2002.
+He joined Joseph, Hollander & Craft in August of 2002.

 Patricia Konopka, L’94 (2026)